If your pet goes missing…

 We will expect you to be an active, engaged participant in the search for your pet.
 Once we agree to accept your case, please expect to:

-- Pay for printing of flyers (approximate cost is $10 to $30) – we get a nonprofit discount at our printer and you will only pay the actual cost of the flyers;
+- Pay for printing of flyers (approximate cost is $25 for black and white or $45 for color) – we get a nonprofit discount at our printer and you will only pay the actual cost of the flyers;

 - Hang at least 100 flyers in the area designated by your HARTT case leader within 48 hours – you may want to enlist family and friends now to help you;